case-contract-testing/contract-case/README.md

 1. Case currently doesn't support reporting your results to a broker.
 1. Case currently doesn't support retrieving your contracts from a broker.
 1. Although the test coverage is high, and great care has been taken to ensure that the results are correct, there may still be bugs.
 Please open an issue if you experience any problems.
 1. Incomplete [documentation is here](https://github.com/TimothyJones/case/blob/main/docs/users/what-is-contract-testing.md).
+At least one new page will be added every time a breaking change is released during the beta period.
-If you want to get started immediately, we recommend starting with either the [client-driven end-to-end test](src/index.http.requestingCDC.spec.ts), or the [server-driven end-to-end test](src/index.http.respondingPDC.spec.ts).
+1. If you want to get started immediately, we recommend starting with either the [client-driven end-to-end test](src/index.http.requestingCDC.spec.ts), or the [server-driven end-to-end test](src/index.http.respondingPDC.spec.ts).
 Make sure you remove `printResults: false`.

 You can follow the detailed progress by reading the [maintainer todo list](./docs/maintainers/todo.md).
 These caveats will be updated as progress is made.